Abhishek-Sharma-1999/Abhishek-Sharma-1999/README.md

-# Hi there , I 'm Abhishek Sharma 👋
+# Hey there , I 'm ABHISHEK SHARMA 👋

 ### I'm currently a postgraduate student at Bharati Vidyapeeth's Institute of Computer Applications and Management(BVICAM), pursuing MCA .I have done Bachelor of Computer Applications (BCA) in my graduation From JIMS , Ip University.
 Currently I am learning Data Structures and Algorithms, while understanding and implementing the fundamentals of computer engineering and also learning web development.